Career Profile: How a Mid-Life Diagnosis Helped Me Become an Entrepreneur

-Candace Sahm, an adult with attention deficit hyperactivity disorder (ADHD) knows how to juggle.
+Candace Sahm, an adult with ADHD, knows how to juggle.
 She is a single mother who raised two children, son Gordon and daughter Helen.
 She’s also a successful entrepreneur, who has an ADHD coaching practice, and founder and director of Positive Learning Experiences, in Washington, D.C., a tutoring and learning center for children and adults with learning disabilities (LD) and ADHD.

 Sahm understands her clients’ problems.
 As a child, she had difficulties — lack of focus and an inability to stay in her seat.
 As an adult, she was forgetful and had a hard time waiting in line.
 It wasn’t until she was 37, when her son was diagnosed with ADHD, that she discovered the cause of these academic and social problems.
 “I was relieved to find the reason for my struggles and for my feeling different all those years,” says Sahm, who worked with a psychiatrist and took medication for anxiety before she was diagnosed with ADHD.
 She now believes that both conditions were related to ADHD.

 “In the process of helping my son and myself, I became an advocate for those with ADHD,” says Sahm.
 “That’s why I started Positive Learning Experiences.
 People with ADHD are smart, but they learn in different ways.
 I help them break through the negative thoughts they have about themselves.
 My aim at the learning center, and in my life, is progress — not perfection.”